 DIC that develops slowly typically results from cancer, aneurysms, or cavernous hemangiomas (collections of dilated blood vessels).

-DIC that develops suddenly usually causes bleeding, which may be very severe.
+DIC that develops suddenly usually causes bleeding, which may be severe.
 If the condition follows surgery or childbirth, bleeding may be uncontrollable.
 Bleeding may occur at the site of an intravenous injection or in the brain, digestive tract, skin, muscles, or cavities of the body.

-The diagnosis of DIC is confirmed if test results show abnormally increased quantities of plasma d-dimer (a substance that blood clots release when they break down; more d-dimer indicates that more clots are being produced than usual) and often a low or decreasing level of fibrinogen (a protein that is consumed when blood clots).
+The diagnosis of DIC is confirmed if test results show abnormally increased quantities of plasma D-dimer (a substance that blood clots release when they break down.
+More D-dimer indicates that more clots are being produced than usual) and often a low or decreasing level of fibrinogen (a protein that is consumed when blood clots).